-For your foot health and comfort, it is important to buy properly fitted shoes but if your feet measure two different sizes (and most people’s do) how do you decide which size to purchase?
+For your foot health and comfort, it is important to buy properly fitted shoes but if your feet measured at two different sizes (and most people’s do) how do you decide which shoe size to purchase?
 I recommend three different solutions, depending on your situation:

-If your feet measure within a half size of each other and you don’t have any other problems with your feet, purchase shoes to fit your largest foot.
+If one foot measures within a half size of the other and you don’t have any other problems with your feet, purchase shoes to fit your largest foot.
 Although, you should buy footwear that fits your larger foot, it’s also important to make sure it fits your smaller foot.
 For example, my right foot is a 9.5 EEE and my left foot is a size 9 EEEEE.
 I can usually wear a 9.5 EEE shoe as long as it is a generous EEE width and the shoe is square at the toes.
 To make sure the shoes fit both of your feet, try them on and walk around in the store before purchasing them.

 Some people have about one size difference between their feet.
 For these individuals it will be more difficult to get both shoes to fit comfortably without modifications.
-If you fall into this category, you should visit a Canadian Certified Pedorthist to find a shoe that fits your larger foot and then have the second shoe modified to fit your smaller foot.
+If you have different sized feet, you should visit a Canadian Certified Pedorthist to find a shoe that fits your larger foot and then have the second shoe modified to fit your smaller foot.
 Your Pedorthist may need to put a pad in the front of the shoe to draw your smaller foot towards the heel.
 A tongue pad (shown at the left) is a pad that is glued on the tongue of the shoe to help ensure a proper fit.
 A tongue pad makes the shoe fit tighter to keep the shoe from sliding around.

 Mass shoe stores may suggest you put a heel cushion into your shoe to accommodate your shorter foot.
 However, the objective is to pull the back of your foot into the heel of the shoe and putting a heel pad in will achieve the opposite as it forces your foot to the front.
 Forcing your foot forward will make the shoe harder to wear because your heel will slide up and down.
 It also increases the risk of toe injury as your toes will bang the front of the shoe.